di-unipi-socc/socc-website/content/research-projects/projects.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: collection
 headless: true
-weight: 1
+weight: 6

 title: Research Projects
 subtitle: ''
-content:
 text: 'Check out our recent research projects!'
 # Choose how many pages you would like to display (0 = all pages)
 count: 0
 # Filter on criteria
 filters:
   # The folders to display content from
   folders:
     - projects
   author: ''
   category: ''
   tag: ''
   publication_type: ''
   featured_only: false
   exclude_featured: false
   exclude_future: false
   exclude_past: false
 # Choose how many pages you would like to offset by
 # Useful if you wish to show the first item in the Featured widget
 offset: 0
 # Field to sort by, such as Date or Title
 sort_by: 'Date'
 sort_ascending: false
 design:
 # Choose a listing view
 view: compact
 # Choose single or dual column layout
 columns: '1'
 ---